Anas-7/Fetch-Backend-Engineer-Assignment/README.md

 `ls -la`

-Note the **time and ID** that it displays for the file `0000.vlog` or something similar.
-Wait a minute and then send a POST request via Postman, and after running `ls -la` it can be observed that the time gets updated.
+Note the **time** that it displays for the file `0000.vlog` or something similar.
+Wait a minute and then send a POST request via Postman (**note the ID we'll need it for claim 2**), and after running `ls -la` it can be observed that the time gets updated.
 This verifies claim 1 because the write to database is last part of the pipeline

 ![Updated timestamp after POST request](image-3.png)